visdesignlab/EngagementInterviews/index.md

 # About

 This website is the supplemental material for the paper [_An interview method for engaging personal data_] by J. Moore, P. Goffin, J. Wiese, and M. Meyer.
-The paper will appear in XXX issue of _The Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT 2021)._
+The paper will appear in the December 2021 issue of _The Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)._
 <br>
 <br>